Creator of Talkie migrated from Loki and built a PB-scale logging system with Apache Doris

 Apache Doris

-MiniMax, a generative AI startup backed by Alibaba, Tencent, miHoYo, etc., has been investing most of its efforts in MoE (Mixture of Experts) before it became an industry consensus.
+Before MoE (Mixture of Experts) became an industry consensus, MiniMax has been investing most of its efforts in it.
 In April 2024, MiniMax launched its first commercially deployed MoE-based LLM, MiniMax-abab 6.5, which contains over a trillion parameters and delivers performances comparable to GPT-4, Claude-3, and Gemini-1.5.

 As their LLM is getting more complex and called upon more frequently, it generates an exploding amount of logs from model training and inference.
 These logs provide the basis for performance monitoring, optimization, and troubleshooting.
 The existing Grafana Loki-based logging system of MiniMax faced performance and stability issues, so they planned for an upgrade.
 After looking at the common industry solutions, they came to Apache Doris.